Flora Adams Darling

-Flora Adams Darling (July 25, 1840 – January 6, 1910) was an American author.
-She is primarily noted for playing a role in founding the Daughters of the American Revolution in 1890 and for founding the United States Daughters of 1812.
+Flora Adams Darling (née Sophronia A. Adams; July 25, 1840 – January 6, 1910) was an American author and clubwoman.
+She is primarily noted for playing a role in founding the Daughters of the American Revolution in 1890 and for founding the Daughters of the Revolution of 1776 in 1891 and the United States Daughters of 1812 in 1892.

 Early years and education

-She was born Sophronia A. Adams in Lancaster, New Hampshire, the fifth of eleven children of Harvey Adams, a member of the Adams political family, and his second wife Nancy Dustin Adams, née Rowell.
-She is still listed as "Fronia Adams" on the 1860 census, and was living in Lancaster with her family at age nineteen.
+She was born Sophronia A. Adams in Lancaster, New Hampshire, the fifth of eleven children of Harvey Adams, a Christian deacon and member of the Adams political family, and his second wife Nancy Dustin Adams (née Rowell).
+She was one of eleven children.
+Darling was still listed as "Fronia Adams" on the 1860 census, and was living in Lancaster with her family at age nineteen.
 At some point after this, she changed her name to Flora.

-She was educated at Lancaster and Sanbornton.
+She received a formal education at Lancaster Academy.